GpuZelenograd/memtest_vulkan/Readme.md

 If neither method helps - enable verbose mode by renaming the executable to `memtest_vulkan_verbose` and running again.
 The test will output diagnostic information to stdout - please copy it to a new issue at https://github.com/GpuZelenograd/memtest_vulkan/issues.

-## New feature development
+## <a id="development">New feature development</a>

+New ideas in the form of [suggestions via creating issues](https://github.com/GpuZelenograd/memtest_vulkan/issues) or pull requests are welcome.
+However, note that the tool is designed to be cross-platform, so an optimal way to add temperature and hardware monitoring is [relying on VK_KHR_performance_query extension](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPerformanceCounterUnitKHR.html), but unfortunately this extension isn't widely supported by 2022.

+If you want to experiment with code modifications, there are two ways to do this:
+ - the classic way of cloning repo, editing code and use locally-installed `cargo` to build binaries from modified rust source code
+ - or the "fast way to make a small change relying on the github infrastructure".
+This can be useful if you are not familiar with building rust and don't plan to install it locally
+      - fork this repository
+      - enable workflows on the actions tab of the forked repository
+      - edit&commit code changes (small changes are possible even via editing with a browser)
+      - and github will build the binary from your changes for you as the artifacts on the actions tab!

 ## License

 memtest_vulkan is licensed similar to `erupt` under the [zlib License](https://github.com/GpuZelenograd/memtest_vulkan/blob/main/LICENSE)

-## Memory error kinds (theory)
+## Video card memory error kinds (theory)

 * The single-bit errors like in an [image above](#usage_screenshot).
 Such errors are counted in ToggleCnt column 0x01 and the exact bit indices are counted in SingleIdx column.
 Such errors may be detected by EDC in theory if they occur during transmitting by EDC-enabled part of GPU<->memory wire.
 But I'm not sure if EDC helps if they occure when transmitting between gpu cache and gpu core or something like this.
 * The errors on data-inversion bit (if not detected by EDC).
 Those should be counted in ToggleCnt columns 0x07/0x08 without SingleIdx info for them.
 * The multi-bit transmission errors.
 Those should be counted in ToggleCnt columns above 0x01, without SingleIdx info for them.
 * The errors flipped in the memory chips itself during data storage/"refresh cycles".
-This may be caused by too big period of refresh or other problems. memtest_vulkan uses a part of memory in a "write once at start but reread everytime" pattern - it is the reason fot read GB is more then written GB.
-If a data flips inside this part of memory - there would be infinite log of error messages marked with "Mode NEXT_RE_READ" (in oppposite to Mode INITIAL_READ).
+This may be caused by too big period of refresh or other problems. memtest_vulkan uses a part of memory in a "write once at start but reread every time" pattern - it is the reason fot read GB is more then written GB.
+If a data flips inside this part of memory - there would be infinite log of error messages marked with "Mode NEXT_RE_READ" (in opposite to Mode INITIAL_READ).
 Lowering the clocks without restarting test doesn't get rid of such errors.
 * The errors on the address-transmission bus.
 The metest_vulkan is designed to perform reads to the non-sequential series of medium-sized sequential blocks.
-And if the address is wrongly interpreted by a memory chip - the result is completely garbage from wromg cell.
+And if the address is wrongly interpreted by a memory chip - the result is completely garbage from wrong cell.
 Data-bus EDC can't help here.
-Those errors typically gives completely random error patterns with normal distribution of bits count and flipped bits (so typical number of flipped bits are 12-20 of 32 and getting 1 flipped bit for this case is extremely unrelalistic).
+Those errors typically gives completely random error patterns with normal distribution of bits count and flipped bits (so typical number of flipped bits are 12-20 of 32 and getting 1 flipped bit for this case is extremely unrealistic).
 The result looks like
 ```
 Error found.
 Mode INITIAL_READ, total errors 0x2B788 out of 0x18000000 (0.04422069%)
 Errors address range: 0x6000E900..=0xBFDFF9FF  iteration:38